Easy granola bars made in a muffin tin! They are nutritious, vegan, gluten-free, and low in sugar, too.

 They may have elongated the shape and dubbed it a biscuit, but by every other measure, it was a cookie.
 As sweet as a cookie, crisp and crunchy (and about as high in fat) as a cookie, and, except for the addition of some fiber, the same nutritional profile as a cookie.

 Made entirely of pantry ingredients, low in sugar, high in nutrition, cheap and easy to make, endlessly versatile, they are an ideal, healthy breakfast to grab and go.
-Forgive my bragging, but they are pucking terrific.
+Forgive my bragging, but they are amazeballs.

-I will point out that it is very important to firmly tamp down the oats mixture into the muffin cups; skipping this step will result in granola, not granola pucks.
+I will point out that it is very important to firmly tamp down the oats mixture into the muffin cups; skipping this step will result in crumbly granola, not granola bars.
 It only takes a moment to accomplish, like so:

 Vary these to your heart’s content with different types of dried fruit, chopped nuts, seeds, spices, extracts, citrus zests, and more; you really cannot mess these up.
 You can also replace 1/2 cup of the oats with rinsed (uncooked) quinoa or amaranth.